nageshpodduturi/Project1/README.md

 ### `npm i`

-Install the dependences for the project
+Install the dependencies for the project

 ### `Cypress`

 - `npx cypress open` to open cypress.
+- Select `E2E Testing`
+- Click on `Start E2E Testing in Chrome`
-- To run the test suite, click on the relevant test in the cypress window.
+- To run the test, click on the relevant test in the cypress window.
-- To run specific test, `npx cypress run --spec <path of the spec>`.
+- To run specific test in the terminal, `npx cypress run --spec <path of the spec>`.
-- Alternatively run `npx cypress run`.
-This will run all the test suites.
+- Alternatively run `npx cypress run` in the terminal.
+This will run all the tests.